Now that we’ve established what energy is, let’s talk about what energy feels like.

 The only way you can truly find out what kinds of foods, and combinations of foods work best for you, and what times are best for you to eat is to make yourself a subject of your own experiment and collect some real data.

 Observe what you eat and how you feel for 7-10 days.
 You can use a food app, which will provide you with additional, interesting information about what you’re eating.
 Or, you can simply write it all down in a designated journal.

 Observe more than what you eat.

 - How did you feel before you ate?

 - How did you feel afterwards?

 - Note all energy dips and swings, highs and lows.
 (Food can have a delayed response in the body.)

 Contrary to what the fads say,

 it’s not protein, or carbs, or fat that will determine whether you get energy from your food.
-In fact, in order to be optimal we need all of these in combination.
+In order to be optimal we need all of these in combination.
 I share much more about that in my upcoming book.